Becket (1964 film): Historicity

 Also, the film only shows four sons of Henry and Eleanor.
 In actuality, Henry and Eleanor had eight children, five sons and three daughters.
 While the eldest son, William, had died before the events of the film, the three daughters are neglected.

 Production financing

 The film grossed $9,164,370 at the box office, earning $3 million in rentals.

+Reception

+On review aggregator Rotten Tomatoes, 76% of 29 critics gave the film a positive review, with an average rating of 7.2/10.

 Awards and nominations

 Legacy

 Becket and its spiritual sequel The Lion in Winter were both nominated for Best Picture in their respective years 1964 and 1968.
-Both lost in years which were considered by many to be Musical Film showdowns, where two high-profile musical films were in contention to win Best Picture: Mary Poppins and winner My Fair Lady against Becket in 1964, Funny Girl and winner Oliver! against The Lion in Winter in 1968.
+Both lost in years which were considered by many to be musical film showdowns, where two high-profile musical films were in contention to win Best Picture: Mary Poppins and winner My Fair Lady against Becket in 1964, Funny Girl and winner Oliver! against The Lion in Winter in 1968.

+Julia Roberts said that this movie was a "turning point" for her and inspired her to become a serious actor.
+Roberts' High School teacher showed it to her class, and she was "overwhelmed" by it.